Life As an Automotive Engineering Technician

 How Long Does it Take to Become an Automotive Engineering Technician?

-Where Automotive Engineering Technicians Work
+Where Automotive Engineering Technicians Are Employed

 The table below shows the approximate number of Automotive Engineering Technicians employed by various industries.